 If you’re driving to Burning Man, you’ll likely travel through Empire and Gerlach, gateway to the Black Rock Desert, and center of the known universe.

 Gerlach is a small town filled with small wonders.
 Although established by the Western Pacific Railroad as late as 1905, the town’s historical significance dates to prehistory.
 For centuries early humans settled in this region, finding it plentiful in spring water, food and natural shelter.
 In more recent history, triangle-shaped Black Rock Mountain served as a compass point for pioneers en route to Oregon and California’s gold country.
-These hardy immigrants traveled from spring to spring, stopping in Gerlach before passing through High Rock Canyon, where you can still find their names carved into barren rock as testimony to their ordeals.
+These hardy emigrants traveled from spring to spring, stopping in Gerlach along the Nobles Trail, or traveling to Soldier Meadows before passing through High Rock Canyon along the Applegate-Lassen Trail, where you can still find their names carved into barren rock as testimony to their ordeals.